GustavoLastra/Portfolio/readme.txt

 You have to press one time on the button to use the tool.(The button will not remain clicked but the tool you selected is the one you are using)
 Just press and then go to the canvas, the function that you selected will be executed.

-- Pencil tool -
+Pencil tool:
 You click the button one time.
 Then you can select the color (stroke) and the thickness of your pencil.

-- Rectangle, Circle Tool -
+Rectangle, Circle Tool:
 First click the button one time and then you can control the color that you want the rectangle to be stroked with, the margin of the figure, you can make this margin line thicker or slimmer with the thickness controller.
 You can also select which color do you want your figure to be filled with.

- - Line tool -
+Line tool:
 Click this button one time.
 Then choose the color of the line with the stroke controller.
 Choose the thickness of the line with the thickness controller.
 And then point your mouse on the canvas, click the right button of your mouse and don't release it, the line will be draw until you stop pressing the mouse.
 (This is the length of your line) To position your line move your mouse in the direction you want your line to be draw.

-- Avocado tool -
+Avocado tool:
 Click one time on the "Avocado" button.
 Then select the width and the height for it.
 And then click anywhere in the canvas.
 Where you click is where it will be placed.
 If you want to put more than one is not necessary to click the button again, you can simply click another place in the canvas and will be place there, as many times as you click.